edgedb/easy-edgedb/chapter12/index.md

 You would delete them with `DROP fight(one: Person, two: Person)` and `DROP fight(names: str, one: int16, two: str)`.
 The `-> str` part isn't needed.

-## More about Cartesian products - the coalescing operator
+## More about Cartesian products and the coalescing operator

 Now let's learn more about Cartesian products in EdgeDB.
-You might be surprised to see that even a single `{}` input always results in an output of `{}`, but this is the way that Cartesian products work.
+You might recall from the previous chapter that even a single `{}` input always results in an output of `{}`.
+That's why we had to change our `fight` function to use the coalescing operator in the previous chapter.
+Let's dig a little deeper into why that is.

 Remember, a `{}` has a length of 0 and anything multiplied by 0 is also 0.
 For example, let's try to add the names of places that start with b and those that start with f.

 ```edgeql
 WITH b_places := (SELECT Place FILTER Place.name ILIKE 'b%'),